Meet Robin

 My mission is to help others focus on self-care, mental health, and a growth mindset as impactful outcomes of creativity, whether making art or viewing it.

-In addition to making art, I teach and host classes, workshops, groups, and retreats to help women 15 - 50+ discover the benefits of creating— something many of us haven't done since we were children.
+I no longer teach/host classes, workshops, groups, and retreats regularly, but occasionally offer a session to help women 15 - 50+ discover the benefits of creating— something many of us haven't done since we were children.

 Adding words, sometimes visible and often not, helps me highlight universal truths through interpretive stories.
 Words + colors guide the process.